 - Fences or Walls: Sometimes a property fence or retaining wall defines the boundary.
 The course’s local rules or scorecard will usually specify these.

 An important detail: to be out of bounds, the entire golf ball must be across the boundary line.
 If any part of your ball is touching the line or resting in-bounds, it’s still in play.
 Even if your ball is sitting against the outside of a white stake, as long as a sliver of the ball is on the in-bounds side of the imaginary line, you're safe.
-After taking place your shot, you can safely remove the out-of-bounds stake because they can be removed due to them being movable obstructions for a player.
+You can safely remove the out-of-bounds stake because they can be moved due to being movable obstructions.

 The Official Ruling Options: What to Do Once Confirmed O.B.